switchensemble/switchensemble.github.io/_posts/call-for-scores/2026-09-07-call-for-scores.md

 ### Selection Process

-The winning work will be scores for 3-7 musicians and should incorporate electronics, multimedia, or technology in a significant way.
+The winning work will be scored for 3-7 musicians and should incorporate electronics, multimedia, or technology in a significant way.
 Duration of the new work can be between 5 and 15 minutes.
 The winning composer is welcome to join the ensemble in NYC April 6-9 for a rehearsal and the performance, but we are unable to provide transportation or lodging expenses.
 All works will be reviewed by a panel of ensemble and festival leadership.

 ### Percussion List
 - Bass Drum